Written by travel writer Andrew Davis.

 What Not To Miss In Podgorica

 This stunning Orthodox Cathedral is located in the new section of town.
 The Cathedral was completed and consecrated in October 2014 and houses stunning iconographic murals over every wall.

-If you have any doubt in your mind as to whether Podgorica is worth a visit I can honestly tell you that this church makes it necessary for you to visit it.
+If you have any doubt about whether Podgorica is worth a visit, I can honestly tell you that this church makes it necessary for you to visit it.
 From the outside, it looks like a reasonably standard Orthodox Church built in white marble.

-This cathedral will honestly make the trip worthwhile, and the town itself provides an excellent break on the way towards Kosovo.
+This cathedral will make the trip worthwhile, and the town provides an excellent break on the way toward Kosovo.

 One Month In The Balkans: Podgorica In A Nutshell